 If you want a tour with a treat at the end, you can visit Dole Plantation, which includes a train tour, giant maze, and delicious frozen desserts.

-While there are plenty of hotels, inns, and motels to choose from, Hawaii has so much more to offer.
+While there are plenty of hotels, inns, and motels to choose from, Hawaii offers more.
 There are also apartments, condos, bungalows, homes, and villas where you can stay, all depending on what you need for your vacation.

-Many hotels have separate areas consisting of condos or bungalows, so you can have your own space and have the convenience of hotel living.
+Many hotels have separate areas consisting of condos or bungalows to have your own space and the convenience of hotel living.

-There are several apartments and home rentals for those who want to be completely autonomous (this is our favorite way to say!) available on the island.
+There are several apartments and home rental options for those who want to be completely autonomous (this is our favorite way to stay!) available on the island.

 They range from studio apartments to huge, sprawling villas with private pools, saunas, and ocean views.

-However, if you base your trip around what months are the best time to visit Hawaii – May, April, October, September – you’ll find that a Hawaiian vacation can be less expensive than other exotic locations.
+If you base your trip around the best time of year to go to Hawaii – May, April, October, and September – you’ll find that a Hawaiian vacation can be less expensive than other exotic locations.

-Helping to drive airfare costs down is the fact that Southwest Airlines now has select flights to the islands.
+Helping to drive airfare costs down is that Southwest Airlines now has select flights to the islands.